hashicorp/field-workshops-vault/docs/slides/multi-cloud/adp/index.md

 * This is done with the **`vault operator init`** command
 * The number of key shares and the key threshold can be specified with the **`key-shares`** and **`key-threshold`** CLI options
 * The command returns the unseal keys and initial root token for the cluster

+???

+* A cluster of Vault servers has many Vault servers
+* We only need to initialize the cluster itself once
+* You run the `vault operator init` command against one of the servers
+* This has some parameters you can specify to define how many key shares you want to generate, and how many of them need to be combined to derive the encryption key.
+The idea is you would give one of these to various people, so you need several people to come together to unseal Vault.
+* Once you run this command, it'll give you that initial root token, as well as all the unseal key shards.
+This is obviously not ideal, as then one person knows all of these, so you also have options when intializing to specify PGP keys to encrypt these with.
+In this way, you guarantee that only one person can access each unseal key share.

 ---
 class: title, shelf, no-footer, fullbleed